adithya-s-sekhar/advanced-youtube-client-ayc/README.md

   - [Download from website](https://advanced-youtube-client-ayc.sourceforge.io)
   - [Download from releases](https://github.com/adithya-s-sekhar/advanced-youtube-client-ayc/releases)

 Microsoft Defender will show a one-time warning before you try to start a batch file downloaded from the internet.
-You need to press **More info** and click **Run Anyway** for it to go away
+You need to press **More info** and click **Run Anyway** for it to go away.

 ## Source and Building